TheHadiAhmadi/TestTestCMS/CONTRIBUTING.md

 ## Submitting Changes

 Once you've made your changes, push the branch to your fork on GitHub.
-Navigate to the main FluentCMS repository and create a new Pull Request.
+Navigate to the main TestTestCMS repository and create a new Pull Request.
 Ensure your PR title is descriptive, and include "Fixes #IssueNumber" if your PR closes a specific issue.
 In the PR description, provide a detailed overview of the changes.
 If applicable, include screenshots or GIFs showcasing the updates.

 ## Best Practices